 Case in point is Gmail, the last thing on my list.
 The new paint job they released this week is the first in years, and still doesn’t answer the question of whether Gmail or Inbox is the future.

 FastMail isn’t perfect - the spam filter is less accurate than Google’s, the mobile app a little less slick.
 And the transfer from Gmail was slow - but mostly because of Gmail’s unbelievably low rate limits.
 In all other ways, it’s an excellent - and better - product.
+(You can use this referral link to get a 10% discount on your first year of FastMail.)

 Which is the pattern: alternatives to Google services aren’t half-baked knock-offs, they tend to be superior.
 Google Reader was great, but Feedly is a more polished, better-maintained product.
 During their co-existence, there was just no comparison between Google Code and GitHub: GitHub was the better product.